swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 ## Introduction

 Swift 5.5 introduced mechanisms to eliminate data races from the language, including the `Sendable` protocol ([SE-0302](https://github.com/apple/swift-evolution/blob/main/proposals/0302-concurrent-value-and-concurrent-closures.md)) to indicate which types have values that can safely be used across task and actor boundaries, and global actors ([SE-0316](https://github.com/apple/swift-evolution/blob/main/proposals/0316-global-actors.md)) to help ensure proper synchronization with (e.g.) the main actor.
-However, Swift 5.5 does not fully enforce `Sendable` nor all uses of the main actor because interacting with modules which have not been updated for Swift Concurrency would be painful.
-We propose adding features to help developers migrate their code to support concurrency and interoperate with other modules that have not yet adopted it.
+However, Swift 5.5 does not fully enforce `Sendable` nor all uses of the main actor because interacting with modules which have not been updated for Swift Concurrency was found to be too onerous, .
+We propose adding features to help developers migrate their code to support concurrency and interoperate with other modules that have not yet adopted it, providing a smooth path for the Swift ecosystem to eliminate data racesT.

 Swift-evolution threads: [[Pitch] Staging in `Sendable` checking](https://forums.swift.org/t/pitch-staging-in-sendable-checking/51341), [Pitch #2](https://forums.swift.org/t/pitch-2-staging-in-sendable-checking/52413)